 Companies can discourage presenteeism by providing enough sick and vacation time, as well as by encouraging employees to actually use the PTO allotted to them.
 Some companies with unlimited PTO policies require employees to take a minimum of two or three weeks off per year.

-Mindy Honcoop, founder of fractional HR firm Agile in HR, said some tech companies that laid off employees are trying to do more with less instead of prioritizing core business goals and creating reasonable workloads around them.
-This shifts additional work responsibilities onto employees, which can discourage them from taking time off work.
+Mindy Honcoop, founder of fractional HR firm Agile in HR, said some tech companies that laid off employees are trying to do more with less, piling additional work responsibilities onto employees and discouraging them from taking time off work.

 “There’s just no human way that you can do 200 people’s worth of work with 100 people,” Honcoop said.
 “So, how do we get really clear on what we should stop doing, and what are those three things that we are going to do?
 And then how are we dividing the work evenly among the people that we have?”